 If you are a .NET web application developer and you need to work on a desktop-based application suddenly, then you might be a little surprised to see the application presentation layer structure, the win forms and the code behind files because they aren’t similar to Microsoft web application platform, Asp.net forms.
-Most of the form designs are created by a .Designer.cs file where c# codes are responsible for creating the GUI.
-However, Microsoft’s other step to improve the application development architecture is the release of WPF, that not only improves the user interface development on .NET in desktop-based applications, but also helps developers to get a platform for XML-based desktop GUI creations.
+Most of the form designs are created by a .Designer.cs file, where c# codes are responsible for creating the GUI.
+However, Microsoft’s other step to improve the application development architecture is the release of WPF, which not only improves the user interface development on .NET in desktop-based applications but also helps developers get a platform for XML-based desktop GUI creations.
 Today, my goal is to deliver an easy-to-understand WPF tutorial to you with c# code examples where needed.

 What Is WPF?

 WPF = Windows Presentation Foundation.
 This is the system to take care of the graphical user interface.
 It uses the DirectX engine for rendering instead of GDI(Graphical device interface).
-Besides, in technical or development level implementation, it also has a huge change as it uses XML-oriented structures where GUI objects, and attributes are presented with XML-type tags, attributes etc. It doesn’t require C# based code for the creation/initialization of the graphical user interface.
+Besides, in technical or development level implementation, it also has a huge change as it uses XML-oriented structures where GUI objects, and attributes are presented with XML-type tags, attributes etc. It doesn’t require C#-based code for the creation/initialization of the graphical user interface.
 But that doesn’t mean that we won’t be able to use c# to create/manipulate controls; of course, we will be able to do that.
 Also, Silverlight utilizes WPF for embedded web controls.

 Walk through a very basic WPF Application Development:

-* Open visual studio(I am using visual studio 2010), go for “File->New->Project”, then choose ‘WPF Application’ under ‘Visual C#.’
+* Open Visual Studio (I am using Visual Studio 2010), go for “File->New->Project”, then choose ‘WPF Application’ under ‘Visual C#.’
 Enter the name/path of your application and press ‘OK.’

 * Open ‘toolbox’ and drag a few controls to the window.
 Here is a sample code that I got after dragging a textbox, a label and a button: